SeanPedersen/seanpedersen.github.io/posts/structure-of-neural-latent-space.md

 ---
-title: 'On the Structure of Neural Embeddings'
+title: 'Structure of Neural Embeddings'
 date: '2024-12-27'
 ---
 A small collection of insights on the structure of embeddings (latent spaces) produced by deep neural networks.